-1. General: A candidate for the degree of Bachelor of Science in Business Administration must complete the general requirements for all baccalaureate degrees, including the general education requirements, and complete a minimum of 60 semester hours in business courses as well as the following specific requirements: Ethics Course Requirement (3 semester hours)

-MGMT 368 Business Ethics or PHIL 330 Ethics 2.
-General Education: (38-41 semester hours)

-Ethics Course Requirements: (3 semester hours)

-Business Ethics or MGMT 368 PHIL 330 Ethics
+- General: A candidate for the degree of Bachelor of Science in Business Administration must complete the general requirements for all baccalaureate degrees, including the general education requirements, and complete a minimum of 60 semester hours in business courses as well as the following specific requirements: Ethics Course Requirement (3 semester hours) MGMT 368 Business Ethics or PHIL 330 Ethics - 2.
+General Education: (38-41 semester hours) Ethics Course Requirements: (3 semester hours) MGMT 368 Business Ethics or PHIL 330 Ethics

-3. Core Course Requirements:

-(all courses must be completed with a grade of C or higher)

-a.
-Specific Course Requirements: Forty-two business course semester hours of credit must be obtained from the following specific courses:
+- 3. Multicultural Requirement (3 semester hours) All courses that meet this requirement can be found on page 14.
+Courses from this list are noted in the major requirements below with an asterisk. - Core Requirements: (42 semester hours) All courses must be completed with a grade of C or higher.
+Courses in the major cannot be taken pass/fail.

-ACCT 280 Accounting I (3) ACCT 281 Accounting II (3) ECON 293 Macroeconomics (3) ECON 294 Microeconomics (3) FINC 350 Business Finance (3) MATH 250 Statistics I OR
+ACCT 280 Accounting I (3) ACCT 201 Λ accounting $II(2)$

+ACCT 281 Accounting II (3) Maaraaaaaa

+- ECON 293 Macroeconomics (3) ECON 294 Microeconomics (3)

+- FINC 350 Business Finance (3)

+- MATH 250 Statistics I OR

-BIOL/PSYC/ Statistics for the Behavioral and
+- BIOL/PSYC/ Statistics for the Behavioral and

-SOCI 324 Natural Sciences (3)
+- SOCI 324 Natural Sciences (3)

-MGMT 254 Business Communications (3)
+- MGMT 254 Business Communications (3)

+- MGMT 265 Business Law I (3)

+- MGMT 330 Principles of Management (3)

+- MGMT 338 International Business (3)

+- MGMT 368 Business Ethics (3)

+- MGMT 393 Business Information Systems (3)

+- MGMT 479 Strategic Management (3) MKTG 310 Principles of Marketing (3)

-Principles of Management (3) MGMT 330 MGMT 338 International Business (3) Business Ethics (3) MGMT 368 b.
-Business Electives: 21 semester hours of credit must be obtained in other business courses.
+- 5. Business Electives: 21 semester hours of credit must be obtained in other business courses.
 These courses can come from the following areas:

-Business Information Systems (3) MGMT 393

-MGMT 479 Strategic Management (3) Principles of Marketing (3) MKTG 310
+- Accounting

-Computer Information Systems
+- Computer Information Systems

-Economics
+- Economics

-Finance
+- Finance

+- Management

+- Marketing

-Nine semester hours of which must be upper-level (300-400) courses and must be taken at Columbia
+Nine semester hours of which must be upper-level (300-400) courses and must be taken at Columbia College.

-MGMT 479 is the culminating experience course for all students receiving a Business Administration degree

-4. Electives: (16-19 semester hours)
+- MGMT 479 is the culminating experience course for all students receiving a Business Administration degree. - 6.
+Electives: (13-16 semester hours)

-Maior Areas
+Major Areas